[ Lymph Notes home ] [ Click to read 'I love my Caregivers' by Wanda ]

 I was born with Lymphedema in my right leg and I am 25 now.
 I have anxiety and depression due to the effects of growing up with it.

-Improved Hospital Safety: The Story of G-Sleeve
+Improved Hospital Safety The Story of G-Sleeve

 As a hospital patient do you worry that someone will ignore the precautions for your lymphedema at risk arm?
 A nurse, who shares these worries, has developed a safeguard to better protect these patients.